uoftgasa/uoftgasa.github.io/markdown/index.md

 ### GASA Positions

 - **President**
-	- Leader of GASA, the president represents GASA in department discussion (particularly faculty meetings), and serves as a first point of contact for
+	- Leader of GASA, the president represents GASA in department discussion (particularly faculty meetings), and serves as a first point of contact for anyone wishing to solicit graduate student opinion or support.
+- **Treasurer**
+	- The treasurer is responsible for maintaining access to GASA finances, subject to additional approval of the president.
+The treasurer makes regular reports on the status of GASA finances.
+- **Secretary**
+	- The secretary is responsible for recording events relevant to GASA and

 Astronomy Union Ambassador